sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

     Figure 2: How to Declare a Variable

-Here is an example declaration of a variable called score.
+Here is an example **declaration** of a variable called score.

 .. code-block:: java

   int score;

 After declaring a variable, you can give it a value like below using an equals sign ``=`` followed by the value.
+The first time a variable is assigned a value is referred to as **variable initialization**.

 .. code-block:: java

   int score;
   score = 4;

 Or you can set an initial value for the variable in the variable declaration.
-Here is an example that shows declaring a variable and initializing it all in a single statement.
+Here is an example that shows **declaring** a variable and **initializing** it all in a single statement.

 .. code-block:: java

   int score = 4;

 When you are printing out variables, you can use the **string concatenation** operator + to add them to another string inside System.out.print.
+So ``"hi " + "there"`` will create a new String object with the value ``"hi there"``.
+If the variable **name** has a value "Fred", then the code ``"hi " + name`` will create a new String object with value ``"hi Fred"``.

 Never put variables inside quotes "" because that will print out the variable name letter by letter.
 You do not want to print out the variable name, but the value of the variable in memory.
 If you're not sure what this means, try putting quotes around the variable and see what happens.
 In the print out, if you want spaces between words and variables, you must put the space in the quotes.
 If you forget to add spaces, you will get smushed output like "HiJose" instead of "Hi Jose".

 |CodingEx| **Coding Exercise:**